ionic-team/stencil-site/src/docs/output-targets/custom-elements-bundle.md

 }
 ```

-Note: If you are distributing both the `dist` and `dist-custom-elements`, then it's up to you to choose which one of them should be available in the `module` entry.
+Note: If you are distributing both the `dist` and `dist-custom-elements-bundle`, then it's up to you to choose which one of them should be available in the `module` entry.

 Now you can publish your library to [Node Package Manager (NPM)](https://www.npmjs.com/).
 For more information about setting up the `package.json` file, and publishing, see: [Publishing Component Library To NPM](/docs/publishing).